 Knowing how and when to head the ball is essential for a centre-half.
 Crossing the ball into the box is one of the most common plays for attacking teams.
 Having good aerial ability ensures that crosses do not pose a threat.
 This is particularly important in the last minutes of a game when the centre back team is winning or drawing and the opposition is throwing everything they got to score a goal.

 At the other end of the pitch, because of their aerial ability, centre backs often join their teams on corner kicks and set pieces.
 In this sense, heading is absolutely essential, and of use at both ends.

-Daniel Passarella was a maestro of the aerial game in both sides of the field.
-He is among the top scoring centre backs in world football, having scored 23 goals for Argentina and 143 goals for his football clubs, many of these goals were scored from headers.
+Daniel Passarella was a maestro of the aerial game on both sides of the field.
+He is among the top-scoring centre backs in world football, having scored 23 goals for Argentina and 143 goals for his football clubs, many of these goals were scored from headers.